IELTS preparation course in Nepal

-There are 40 questions.
-A variety of question types is used, chosen from the following: multiple choice, identifying information (True/False/Not Given), identifying writer’s views/claims (Yes/No/Not Given), matching information, matching headings, matching features, matching sentence ending, sentence completion, summary completion, flow chart completion and short answer questions.
+QUESTIONS: There are 40 questions.
+A variety of question types is used, chosen from the following: multiple choice, identifying information (True/False/Not Given), identifying writer’s views/claims (Yes/No/Not Given), matching information, matching headings, matching features, matching sentence endings, sentence completion, summary completion, flow chart completion, and short answer questions.

 Each section contains one long text.
-Texts are authentic and are taken from books, journals, magazines and newspapers.
-They have been written for a non-specialist audience and are on academic topics of general interest. they are appropriate to, and accessible to, candidates entering undergraduate or postgraduate courses or seeking professional registration.
-They range from the descriptive and factual to the discursive and analytical.
-It may contain non-verbal materials such as diagrams, graphs or illustrations.
+Texts are authentic and are taken from books, journals, magazines, and newspapers.
+They have been written for a non-specialist audience and are on academic topics of general interest.
+Texts are appropriate to, and accessible to, candidates entering undergraduate or postgraduate courses or seeking professional registration.
+Texts range from the descriptive and factual to the discursive and analytical.
+Texts may contain non-verbal materials such as diagrams, graphs or illustrations.
 If texts contain technical terms, then a simple glossary is provided

 General Training Reading

-contains two short factual texts focusing on work-related issues (e.g. applying for jobs, company policies, pay and conditions, workplace facilities, staff development and training)
+Section 2 contains two short factual texts focusing on work-related issues (e.g. applying for jobs, company policies, pay and conditions, workplace facilities, staff development, and training)

 In Task 1, candidates are presented with a graph, table, chart or diagram and are asked to describe, summarize or explain the information in their own words.
 They may be asked to describe and explain data, describe the stages of a process, how something works or describe an object or event